X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim04creatingcity.md

 You can try these exercises to practice what you have learned:

-* Try a few different variations of the floorplan array, different sizes and positions of buildings.
+* Try a few different variations of the floorplan array, different sizes, and positions of buildings.
 * If you feel up for a challenge, also try using another scenery texture with different building coverings and make a building type 2 using this new texture.

 ## The code so far